barebone-php/barebone/README.md

 This is work in progress.
 Tests are on the way and the API may change (slightly).
 At this point i don't expect any drastic changes anymore.

-## Goals

-- Have a simple installation process: download and go
-- Be open, easy to understand and easy to extend
-- Supporting and encouraging best practices
-- Provide a solid foundation for almost anything
-- Be minimal, but with a good minimum

 ## Contributing